Start your Fostering Journey with Park Foster Care

 Top Tip: Make a list of your questions before the visit.
 You might have family, children or friends who have questions too so talk to them.
 We’re happy to discuss all thoughts, worries or queries.

-Following a positive home visit we will invite you to attend our FREE ‘Skills to Foster’ training course, which has been designed to provide you with a range of learning modules.
-Providing you with a realistic insight about what it means to be a foster carer, what children in care need and how Park can support you as future foster carers in providing the best outcomes for children.
-It’s a great opportunity to meet the Park team, talk to existing foster carers and meet others, like you, starting their fostering journey with Park.
+Following a positive home visit we will invite you on our FREE ‘Becoming a foster parent’ training course, which has been designed to provide you with a range of learning modules.
+Providing you with a realistic insight about what it means to be a foster parent, what children in care need and how Park can support you as future foster parent in providing the best outcomes for children.
+It’s a great opportunity to meet the Park team, talk to existing foster parents and meet others, like you, starting their fostering journey with Park.

 Starting the Assessment Process